Ensuring a high level of thermal comfort within schools is essential to the education of today’s students.

 The research also recognised that the optimum thermal comfort levels for students and adults differ, yet the thermal comfort standards for classrooms in Australia is based upon the standards of adults in America and Europe.

-The findings show that upgrading existing modular classrooms helps improve thermal comfort conditions and provide a positive learning environment for students and reduce the impact on the environment due to a reduction in air-conditioning usage.
-The thermal comfort in modular classrooms can updated "using passive measures such as insulation, sunscreens, ventilation and appropriately designed landscaping", (Vaughan et al., 2021).
+The findings show that upgrading existing modular classrooms helps improve thermal comfort conditions, provides a positive learning environment for students and reduces the impact on the environment due to a reduction in air-conditioning usage.
+The thermal comfort in modular classrooms can be updated "using passive measures such as insulation, sunscreens, ventilation and appropriately designed landscaping", (Vaughan et al., 2021).